tarassov/weather-widget/README.md

 ## Usage

-You can add tjis widget by inserting the following code
+You can add this widget by inserting the following code line into an HTML page

 ```sh
    <weather-widget api_key="YOUR_OPENWATHER_API_KEY" />